peppermintflowers/peppermintflowers/README.md

 ## Hi there 👋

+🔭 I'm currently working on building an e-commerce app for makeup products using <b> Spring Boot, MongoDB, Kafka and Redis. </b>

 <!--
 **peppermintflowers/peppermintflowers** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.